You must have a valid European Health Insurance Card (EHIC) for the whole duration of your stay.

 IMPORTANT: EHIC rules changed in July 2014.
 It is now no longer possible to claim a reimbursement from your home country.
 This is why it is important to get an EHIC before coming to France.

 The EHIC card is free of charge from all European health services.

 If you do not have an EHIC card, you have to take out a private health insurance for the whole duration of your stay.

-It is mandatory even if in some countries a private health / travel insurance is required for the visa application.
-This health insurance covers up to 70% of your medical expenses in France (GP consultation, medicines, etc.)
+It is mandatory, even if in some countries a private health or travel insurance is required for the visa application.
+This health insurance covers up to 70% of your medical expenses in France (GP consultation, medicines, etc.).

 The registration can only be done in September and you will be covered from October onwards.

-The provisional social security number is enough to claim the reimbursement of your medical expenses / medicines.
-It takes some time to get the “carte vitale”, so we do not recommend you to apply for it if you only stay in France for a semester.
+The provisional social security number is enough to claim the reimbursement of your medical expenses and/or medicines.
+It can take time until you receive the “carte vitale”, so we do not recommend that you apply for it if you are only staying in France for one semester.

-If you stay for more than a year in France, it is more convenient to apply for the CARTE VITALE as the reimbursement is automatically done.
+If you stay for more than a year in France, it is worth applying for the carte vitale as the reimbursement is automatic.

 To apply for a carte vitale, go to your reimbursement center with: